Krosebrook/top-20-dashboards/PRD.md

 - **Trigger**: Click "Analytics" button in toolbar; tracking happens automatically on all interactions
 - **Progression**: User clicks analytics → Dialog opens with three tabs (Overview, Usage Details, Activity Log) → User views statistics, trends, top dashboards → Can clear analytics if needed
 - **Success criteria**: All interactions are tracked persistently, analytics provide actionable insights, visualizations are clear and meaningful, no performance impact on main app

+### Dashboard Viewer
+- **Functionality**: Dedicated viewer dialog for viewing complete dashboard details with tabbed interface (Overview, Details, Activity, Notes); displays all dashboard metadata, tags, creation dates; provides quick edit access; shows visual cards for status and category information
+- **Purpose**: Allow users to see and interact with their dashboards in detail without editing mode clutter; provide context for dashboard decisions and planning
+- **Trigger**: Click "View Dashboard" button on card, or click eye icon in card header
+- **Progression**: User clicks view → Viewer dialog opens → Default Overview tab shows description, status cards, and tags → User can switch to Details tab for full metadata → Can click Edit button to modify dashboard → Close viewer to return to list
+- **Success criteria**: Viewer shows all dashboard information clearly, tabs navigate smoothly, edit transition is seamless, viewer tracks as view event in analytics, mobile-responsive layout

 ### Keyboard Shortcuts
 - **Functionality**: Comprehensive keyboard shortcuts for all common actions; shortcuts help dialog with categorized list and visual key indicators; shortcuts work globally across the app; smart input detection prevents conflicts with text fields